Dr. Hajk-Georg Drost

-After studying the mechanisms generating natural variation on different levels of organismal complexity, here at the Department of Molecular Biology, I now seek to understand how gene regulatory instructions are retained over evolutionary time to either conserve biological functions or diversify functions to enable the emergence of adaptive traits.
-For this attempt, I bring together a range of experts from mathematics, computer science, and bioinformatics backgrounds to develop the tools and methodologies to approach this question.
+After studying the mechanisms generating natural variation on different levels of organismal complexity, here in Detlef Weigel’s Department of Molecular Biology, I now seek to understand how gene regulatory instructions are retained over evolutionary time to either conserve biological functions or diversify functions to enable the emergence of adaptive traits.
+For this attempt, I bring together a range of experts from computer science, bioinformatics, and molecular biology backgrounds to develop the tools and methodologies to approach this question.

 PhD Student – Algorithmic Bioinformatics

 I studied computer science and mathematics at the University of Tübingen, Germany.
 Since 2013, I develop the protein sequence aligner Diamond, which was spurred by the challenges of handling the growing amounts of NGS data.
 In metagenomics studies, DNA is sequenced at terabase-scale from the entire microbial biosphere and needs to be computationally analyzed for remote evolutionary relationships.
 While traditional methods like NCBI BLAST required a supercomputer to be viable for such data, Diamond was the first tool to achieve a 20,000x speedup over BLAST for short read alignment in protein space and make this analysis accessible to any scientist.
 The tool has evolved over the years and is now widely used in metagenomics and phylogenomics applications.